YuqiWang98/INDE577-Rice-University/Unsupervised Learning/K Means Clustering/README.md

 ## K means Clustering and Principle Component Analysis

 This sub-repository mainly focuses on using K Means Clustering to solve classification problems.
-The Principal Component Analysis (PCA) is used to reduced the dimension of the dataset.
+The Principle Component Analysis (PCA) is used to reduced the dimension of the dataset.

 --
 ![image](https://editor.analyticsvidhya.com/uploads/46668k-means-clustering-algorithm-in-machine-learning.png)